 There are plenty of problems associated with gum disease.
 That is why our dental professionals want to catch gum disease as early as possible.
 It is easier to treat and easier to restore the health of the teeth and gums when caught early.

 Unfortunately, not all the cases of gum disease are caught in the early stages.
 That means a person may have to take extra steps to help with their oral health when they are dealing with gum disease.
-Bridges are one of the tools that can help people struggling with gum disease.
+Dental bridges are one of the tools that can help people struggling with gum disease in New Braunfels, TX.

 Gum disease is the result of bacterial buildup on the teeth and gums.
 If the bacteria are not removed, they will form plaque and tartar.
 It is the buildup of plaque and tartar that leads to gum disease.
 People who struggle with their teeth will end up with gaps and pockets between their teeth and gums.